 —Jack Raglin, PhD, Department of Kinesiology at Indiana University-Bloomington

 Specifically, addictive drugs stimulate the brain’s reward system.
-Furthermore, they do this by catalyzing a powerful surge of the pleasure hormone dopamine.
-Therefore, finding healthy ways to increase dopamine is key to successful recovery.
+They do this by catalyzing a powerful surge of the pleasure hormone dopamine.
+Finding healthy ways to increase dopamine is key to successful recovery.
 This is especially true in the early days of recovery, when withdrawal cravings can be intense.

 Evidence shows that exercise can be used as an alternative reward for the body and brain.
 As a result, staying sober is easier.
 Teen sports can pave the way.